Creative Shoebox Diorama Ideas for the School Season

 Whatever diorama you choose to make you should take a little time to make it different and unique and there are lots of creative ways to do that.
 Have fun with your project!

 Rainforest Diorama - This is a nice learning tool.
-The construction of the diorama helps explain the unique environment of the rainforest - Tutorial here
+The construction of the diorama helps explain the unique environment of the rainforest.
+And I give you the various trees that go in the diorama.
+You download and print them up. - Tutorial here

 Desert/Egyptian Diorama A visitor to my website, gentleman from Israel, sent me some pictures of his dioramas and they are just fantastic!
 Fantasy Dioramas